 Then, they’re born into this unfamiliar, bright world without the confines of their old home.
 Not only that, they still have the moro reflex that makes their arms and legs flail when not held.
 It’s no wonder they have a difficult time sleeping flat on their backs and much prefer the warmth of your arms.

-When the baby always wants to be held
+When the baby wants to be held all the time

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.